Allison Pearson: Transgender issues

 Pearson views transgender identity as "an evil trans ideology" and that "Organisations that should know better have allowed themselves to be infiltrated by a warped ideology that dares to call the fundamental truths of biological science lies".

-Writing for the Telegraph about the NHS's decision to log their patient's sexual orientation on every visit; she claimed that politicians were capitulating to the will of LGBT lobby groups.
+Writing for the Telegraph about the NHS's decision to log their patient's sexual orientation on every visit; she said that politicians were capitulating to the will of LGBT lobby groups.
 She questioned the allocation of public funds to the advocacy group LGBT Foundation:

-"It's clear that spineless politicians, pathetically eager to be on-trend, are being manipulated by lobby groups such as the Lesbian, Gay, Bisexual and Transgender (LGBT) Foundation, a “charity” reportedly behind the new NHS policy".
+"It's clear that spineless politicians, pathetically eager to be on-trend, are being manipulated by lobby groups such as the Lesbian, Gay, Bisexual and Transgender (LGBT) Foundation, a 'charity' reportedly behind the new NHS policy".

 COVID-19 pandemic

 Pearson said during the COVID-19 pandemic that she would not wear a protective face mask because she considered it demeaning.
 In September 2020, Pearson suggested purposely infecting young people with COVID-19 to create herd immunity within the population.
-In January 2021, Pearson drew censure from Twitter users after outing a critic's employer on Twitter, following her claim that National Health Service (NHS) bed occupancy during the pandemic was lower than suggested.
+In January 2021, Pearson drew censure from some Twitter users after outing a critic's employer on Twitter, following her claim that National Health Service (NHS) bed occupancy during the pandemic was lower than suggested.

 According to The Guardian, Pearson has made misleading claims about COVID-19.
 In December 2020, she wrote in her Telegraph column that "Last week, Sir Patrick Vallance and Prof Chris Whitty presented another of their Graphs of Doom; this one cherry-picked several hospitals on course to run out of beds."
 However, this was false, and no such data was presented in the period stated.
 In July 2021, she misleadingly tweeted that hospitalisations were 0.5% of COVID-19 cases; Full Fact found that the calculation was incorrect, but also did not make sense due to the lag between testing positive and hospitalisation.

 Personal life

 Pearson was married to fellow journalist Simon Pearson, in May 1988 in Lincoln.
 She subsequently lived with Anthony Lane, a film critic for The New Yorker.

-Allison Pearson was declared bankrupt following a personal insolvency order made by the High Court of Justice in London on 9 November 2015.
+Pearson was declared bankrupt following a personal insolvency order made by the High Court of Justice in London on 9 November 2015.
 The bankruptcy petitioner was the Commissioners for HM Revenue and Customs.